jessieren/DeepVirFinder/README.md

 DeepVirFinder requires Python 3.6 with the packages of numpy, theano, keras, scikit-learn, and Biopython.
 We recommand the use [Miniconda](https://conda.io/miniconda.html) to install all dependencies.
-After installing Miniconda, simply run
+After installing Miniconda, simply run (this may take about 5-10 minutes),

     conda install python=3.6 numpy theano keras scikit-learn Biopython

 or create a virtual environment

     conda create --name dvf python=3.6 numpy theano keras scikit-learn Biopython source activate dvf